 The Cayman Islands government has set up a National Trust whose mission is to preserve the natural and cultural heritage of the islands, which are also the most at-risk area of the ecoregion.
 Many of the Windward Islands have rugged topography constraining human settlements and agriculture.
-Thus, human populations are highest in coastal areas, many of which are Xeric Scrub habitat.
+Thus, human populations are highest in coastal areas, many of which are Xeric Scrub habitats.

-The ecoregion’s presence in the Leeward Island has numerous governmental agencies overseeing local conservation and management.
+The ecoregion’s presence in Leeward Island has numerous governmental agencies overseeing local conservation and management.
 Protected areas include the Virgin Islands Biosphere Reserve and 12 additional proposed parks.

 The two greatest threats for all the islands within the Caribbean Shrubland ecoregion are habitat loss and introduced species.
 Very little woodland remains in the Caymans, and what little is left of the native evergreen thickets on Grand Cayman are now being replaced by logwood, an introduced species.
 Recent declines in the populations of iguanas and other reptiles throughout the Cayman Islands have been linked to the increased number of domestic cats and dogs on the islands.

-The priority conservation actions for the next decade will be to: 1) increase the number of protected areas throughout what little intact habitat is left of the Caribbean shrubland ecoregions; 2) remove introduced species; and 3) enact stringent resource regulation and resource conservation measures.
+The priority conservation actions for the next decade will be to 1) increase the number of protected areas throughout what little intact habitat is left of the Caribbean shrubland ecoregions, 2) remove introduced species, and 3) enact stringent resource regulation and resource conservation measures.

 1. Armstrong, S. 2019.
 Island group in the southeast Caribbean. https://www.worldwildlife.org/ecoregions/nt1317 Accessed June 27, 2019.